NCBA is sending prayers to all of the cattlemen and women facing natural disasters. To learn more about relief efforts see below:

 For assistance navigating these resources or if you have questions about eligibility, please call our D.C. office at 202-347-0228.

 There has been a devastating loss in many communities across Kentucky, including significant damage to agricultural infrastructure.
-We will remain in contact with our ag counterparts across the state to continue to determine needs but at this time there are two ways we are requesting help.
+There are two ways we are requesting help.

 1. You can donate to the Kentucky Cattlemen’s Foundation.
 All donations will be used to help our local producers in need of farm supplies.
 These donations can be made by: